(800) 726-3953

 A tour of the Senate and the House of Representatives.
 Watch congressmen and congresswomen debate laws and conduct business in the center of American democracy.

 A moving tribute to one of the worst atrocities in human history.
-The Holocaust Museum chronicles a heartbreaking chapter of our history that we must never allow to repeat.
+The Holocaust Museum chronicles a heartbreaking chapter of our history that we must never repeat.

 Stretching from the U.S. Capitol to the Potomac River, the National Mall features several stunning memorials including the Lincoln, Jefferson, World War II, Vietnam War and Korean War.